JasonCZMeng/JS-education/README.md

 # hello-world
 first repository.
-PERSONAL INFO: Im an aspiring programmer wanting to learn more about Java, C++, and Haskell.
-Currently experienced with Python
+Aspiring data scientist experienced with Python and .js frameworks.

+Learning about R C and whatever I can get my hands on.